 - Disability: This exemption is intended for those individuals with diabilities and limited incomes.
 Persons with documented evidence of their disability (an award letter from the Social Security Administration is the most common form of proof) may receive a 5% – 50% exemption depending on their total household income.

 - Business: This exemption is intended for business’ with newly constructed buildings.
 The assessed valuation attributable to new construction may be eligible to receive this abatement.
 The Business Exemption runs for 10 years starting with a 50% reduction off the assessment of the building, reducing 5% per year and expiring after the 10th year.
 Keep in mind, the land portion is not eligible for any abatement.

 - For more information about available Exemptions and their forms, visit NYS DTF Property Tax Exemptions at the following webpage: http://www.tax.ny.gov/pit/property/exemption/index.htm Information and forms are also available at the Town Hall Assessor’s office.

 Complaint Forms and Instructions

 - Assessment Complaint: This form is intended for those property owners who believe their property is over-assessed and wish for their assessment to be reviewed by the Board of Assessment Review.
-This form must be filled out in its entirety and documentation must be submitted supporting the property owner’s estimate of value before the first Tuesday in June.
+This form must be filled out in its entirety and documentation must be submitted supporting the property owner’s estimate of value before the forth Tuesday in May.
 It is strongly recommended that prior to filing this form, you meet with the assessor and try to resolve your valuation issue.
 It is further recommended that you bring a recent appraisal as your proof of value.
 Merely comparing assessments is not sufficient documentation.
-See also assessment complaint instructions.
-This form has to be submitted before the first Tuesday in June.
+See also grievance procedure instructions.

 - Visit NYS DTF for additional information: http://www.tax.ny.gov/pit/property/contest/contestasmt.htm